-I’ve just received, and have happily started watching, Doctor Who Series 9 on Blu-ray, for which I’ve written a review post.
-But coming from a visually impaired person’s perspective, I’m very pleased to see they’re continuing with audio navigation and audio description on the discs.
+I’ve just received, and have happily started watching, Doctor Who Series 9 on Blu-ray.
+And from a visually impaired person’s perspective, I’m very pleased to see they’re continuing with audio navigation and audio description on the discs.
 Sherlock gets the same treatment as well.

 I personally find it very useful for pointing out smaller details that I’ve missed, and for reading text on the screen that I would otherwise have to pause and squint at to read, among other things.
 But it’s frustrating that such audio assistance isn’t much more widespread.
 So I thought I’d quickly explain what it is and why it’s useful.